“The thing that is really hard, and really amazing, is giving up being perfect and beginning the work of becoming yourself.” – Anna Quinlen

 Cultivate a daily or weekly journaling practice focused on gratitude.
 Being in a place of gratitude opens us up to acceptance and ultimately, love.
 We simply cannot be in anger, frustration, irritation, perfectionism or disappointment and simultaneously be in gratitude.

 Journaling is a wonderful way to change your emotional state and move into joy, appreciation, and love.
-I spend 20-30 minutes daily in gratitude journaling.
-My writing includes giving thanks for my parents, husband sister, cousins, friends, colleagues, my meditation practice, my body, my health and even my physical health challenges which give me an opportunity for growth I may not have had… you get the idea!
+I spend 30 minutes daily in gratitude journaling.
+My writing includes giving thanks for my parents, husband, sister, cousins, friends, colleagues, my meditation practice, my body, my health and even my ongoing health challenges which give me opportunities for growth I may not have had… you get the idea!

 Yours in health.